igorrosenberg/ai-conversations/association/41_general_assembly_for_creation.md

 **ARTICLE 17 - DISSOLUTION**
 The dissolution of the association can only be decided during a general assembly.
 One or more liquidators are appointed, and any assets, if applicable, are allocated to a non-profit association.
 The net assets cannot be distributed to any member of the association, even partially.

----

 Done at BIOT, on April 7, 2025

 **Surangama DASGUPTA, President**
 **Lokeshwari LALA DASGUPTA, Secretary**
 **Igor Rosenberg, Treasurer**
 **Suramya Pushan DASGUPTA, Honorary Member**

----

-Let me know if you need further assistance!